stringparser/tex-preambles/README.md

-# LaTeX preambles
+# LaTeX preambles etc.
- Collection of preambles used over the years
+ Collection of custom commands, preambles, etc. used over the years